-- Bart doesn't believe Grandpa's story about being a badass war hero hiding a secret treasure... until Burns comes into his room with a cherry picker, demanding the key to the safe himself.
-Unsurprising, since Bart likely won't be believing a word of anything from a man who just the other day claimed to have chased the Kaiser to reclaim the word "twenty" but given up after "dickety-six" miles, invented the "terlet", and turned cats and dogs against each other.
+- Bart doesn't believe Grandpa's story about being a badass war hero hiding a secret treasure ...until Burns bursts into his room in a cherry picker, demanding the key to the safe himself.
+Unsurprising, since few would believing a word of anything from a man who just the other day claimed to have chased the Kaiser to reclaim the word "twenty" but given up after "dickety-six" miles, invented the "terlet", and turned cats and dogs against each other.

 - Crouching Moron, Hidden Badass: Grandpa shows how badass he can be despite his senility.